wielebenwir/commonsbooking/Readme.md

 2. Navigate to the 'Upload' area
 3. Select `commonsbooking.zip` from your computer
 4. Click 'Install Now'
-5. Activate the plugin in the Plugin dashboard
+5. Activate the plugin in the plugins dashboard

 ### Using FTP

 1. Download `commonsbooking.zip`
 2. Extract the `commonsbooking` directory to your computer
 3. Upload the `commonsbooking` directory to the `/wp-content/plugins/` directory
-4. Activate the plugin in the Plugin dashboard
+4. Activate the plugin in the plugins dashboard

 ### Using GitHub (developers only)